scriptrdotio/howto/architecture/security.md

 - nobody: means that the corresponding resource is forbidden, even for the scriptr role.

 ### Groups
 Groups can contain users, devices or other groups.
-It is a convenient ways of associated users and devices to the same resources.
+It is a convenient ways of associating users and devices to the same resources.
 It is recommended to use groups as much as possible when creating ACLs.

+### Authorization context
+It is important to note that, by default, a request or message that has been authenticated an authorized to execute a script will run the latter **using the application's owner authorizations**, which means that any subsequent action, including data manipulation will take place within this authorization context.
+Therefore, if you want to make sure to execute the script (and subsequent actions) in the context of the user/device that issued the request/message, you must use **impersonation**, which is actually [very simple to do with script.io](../acl/protect_data.md#how-do-i-access-data-using-the-request-initiator-credentials).

+## Encryption
+In-flight data will be encrypted when sending requests/messages to your application over a TLS/SSL connection.
+Documents (data) are not encrypted by defaults, but you can leverage the provided encryption libraries to encrypt your data if needed.